dpereda/resolutions/readme.md

 This is going to be my 2nd run thru this tutorial.
-I made it thru the Intermediate tut, bbut some concepts are just sinking it.
+I made it thru the Intermediate tut, but some concepts are just sinking it.